GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 ---
-title: Connect Container Builder to Github Through Cloud Functions
+title: Connect Container Builder to GitHub Through Cloud Functions
-description: Learn how to create Github Statuses from Container Builder events using Cloud Functions.
+description: Learn how to create GitHub Statuses from Container Builder events using Cloud Functions.
 author: cbuchacher
-tags: Cloud Functions, Github, Node.js
+tags: Cloud Functions, GitHub, Node.js
 date_published: 2018-05-14
 ---

-This tutorial demonstrates how to use [Cloud Container Builder][gcb] as a continuous integration service for Github Repositories.
-You will implement a [Cloud Function][gcf] which listens to build events and updates the build status in Github using the [Statuses API][statuses].
+This tutorial demonstrates how to use [Cloud Container Builder][gcb] as a continuous integration service for GitHub repositories.
+You will implement a [Cloud Function][gcf] which listens to build events and updates the build status in GitHub using the [Statuses API][statuses].
 The function is implemented in [Node.js][node].

 [gcb]: https://cloud.google.com/container-builder/docs/